Pentagonal tiling: Mann/McLoud/Von Derau (2015) Type 15

 University of Washington Bothell mathematicians Casey Mann, Jennifer McLoud-Mann, and David Von Derau discovered a 15th monohedral tiling convex pentagon in 2015 using a computer algorithm.
 It is 3-isohedral and non-edge-to-edge, drawn with 6 colors, 2 shades of 3 colors, representing chiral pairs of the three isohedral positions.
 The pgg symmetry is reduced to p2 when the chiral pairs are considered distinct.
 It has completely determined tiles, with no degrees of freedom.
-The primitive units contain twelve tiles respectively.
+The primitive units contain twelve tiles.
 It has pgg (22×) symmetry, and p2 (2222) if chiral pairs are considered distinct.

+No more periodic pentagonal tiling types

 In July 2017 Michaël Rao completed a computer-assisted proof showing that there are no other types of convex pentagons that can tile the plane.
 The complete list of convex polygons that can tile the plane includes the above 15 pentagons, three types of hexagons, and all quadrilaterals and triangles.
 A consequence of this proof is that no convex polygon exists that tiles the plane only aperiodically, since all of the above types allow for a periodic tiling.

-Nonperiodic monohedral pentagons tilings
+Nonperiodic monohedral pentagonal tilings

 Nonperiodic monohedral pentagonal tilings can also be constructed, like the example below with 6-fold rotational symmetry by Michael Hirschhorn.
 Angles are A = 140°, B = 60°, C = 160°, D = 80°, E = 100°.

-In 2016 it could be shown by Bernhard Klaassen that every discrete rotational symmetry type can be represented by a monohedral pentagonal tiling from the same class of pentagons.
+In 2016 Bernhard Klaassen showed that every discrete rotational symmetry type can be represented by a monohedral pentagonal tiling from the same class of pentagons.
 Examples for 5-fold and 7-fold symmetry are shown below.
 Such tilings are possible for any type of n-fold rotational symmetry with n>2.